 At around $1,000, the Casio PX-870 is a strong performer with huge value to offer.
-It is currently the best digital piano you can buy under $1,000.
+It is definitely one of the best digital pianos you can buy under $1,000.

 One models I find myself keep recommending to readers is the Kawai ES110.
 It is the best portable digital piano on the market right now.
 Being under $1,ooo, the ES110 takes the second spot on this best list.

 One thing I can say about the Kawai ES110 is that very dollar you spend goes to enhance the piano experience.
 There isn’t much bells and whistles on it.